Leading Change: Audience Diversification in the Arts

 Audience Diversification in the Arts: A Practitioner Discussion

-Join us to hear from arts organisations and creative practitioners who are experimenting with ways to gain new and diverse audiences for their work
+Hear from arts organisations and creative practitioners who are experimenting with ways to gain new and diverse audiences for their work

 Leading Change: Audience Diversification in the Arts is a multi-year research partnership between Deakin University and Creative Australia.
 The project aims to provide practical solutions and strategies for arts organisations seeking to diversify their audiences.